iamnotnato/alx-low_level_programming/0x00-hello_world/README.md

 > 💾 **File :** [main.c](./main.c)
 >
 > 📑 **Task :** A script that runs a C file through the preprocessor and save the result into another file.
 >
->
->  📝 **Notes :**
->
->  The gcc -E option is used with the GNU Compiler Collection (GCC) to stop the compilation process after the preprocessing stage.
->
-> The C preprocessor modifies C source code before compilation by handling directives like macro expansion, file inclusion, and conditional compilation.
->
->
 > 📝 **Required :**
 >